XiaoguangGuo/SailingStar-Amazon-Rules/README.md

 -interface

-  --interface to Python Program
+  --interface to Python Programme

   --interface to machine learning

   --interface to LLM

-  --interface to production software for other programing language.
+  --interface to production software for other programming language.